13. Into the Mirror (2003)

 Available on: newasiantv

 Possessed is a creepy horror film that can meddle with your mind.
 It covers the story of a 13-year-old So-Jin who disappears mysteriously, her elder sister Hee-Jin, and their mother, who is a religious maniac.
-Soon, the neighbours die one by one.
+Soon, the neighbors die one by one.
 The reason behind this trial of death is unknown.
 Tae-Hwan is a cop who reluctantly takes the case.
 While the investigation is on, he confronts more and more suicides.
 Can he reveal the mystery?

 19. Goonjiam: Haunted Asylum (2018)